databrary/design/ridir-16/narrative.md

 These links are crucial because most *coding files* contain single alphanumeric characters.
 Thus, in one context 'm' might mean 'mother is speaking' and in another 'm' might mean 'participant is manipulating an object'.
 Only by linking richer, text-based descriptions to the specific codes can the search engine return meaningful results to a user who enters 'mother speaking' into a search box.
-(*Do we need a conceptual figure here to show how this will likely work?*)
+(*Do we need a conceptual figure here to show how this will likely work?
+Discuss allowing Databrary coding manuals to include links to other assets stored on databrary, like videos or images?*)

 ##### Project 3.3: Design user interfaces for uploading and visualizing coding manual information.